perfana/perfana-gatling-workshop/docs/exercise-7.md

 Now add the user action to Scenarios.scala, set logging to debug and see if your logic works!

-> Tip: to print [session variables](https://gatling.io/docs/2.3/session/session_api/) values add a line like this.
+> Tip: to print [session variables](https://gatling.io/docs/2.3/session/session_api/) values add a line like this

 ```scala